void-ppc/void-ppc-docs/README.md

 - rsync for mirroring: `rsync://octaforge.org/void-power`

 The load balancing variants will try to use different mirrors and are default for our `xbps` packages and so on.

+## Live images and rootfs tarballs

+The primary location is https://void-power.octaforge.org/live/ and contains regularly updated ISO images (at very least for base system for every supported target) and rootfs tarballs (`base-voidstrap` for each supported target, useful for containers and so on).
+By extension, every mirror below also provides those images.

 ### Mirror list